Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Introduction

-It is worth noting that this work is based on our conference precursor~\cite{zhang2023basen}, which only presents the initial BASEN model.
-Compared to~\cite{zhang2023basen}, the contribution of this work can be summarized as: 1) The BASEN model is taken as the baseline in this work and more results are presented; 2) We propose the ResGS method to tackle the training instability in case of combining the front-end channel selection and back-end SE modules; and 3) We propose the ConvRS approach to solve the duplicated decisions of EEG channels.
+This work is built on the success of our conference precursor~\cite{zhang2023basen}, which only presents the initial BASEN model.
+Compared to~\cite{zhang2023basen}, the novel contributions of this work are summarized as follows: 1) the BASEN is taken as the baseline and more results are presented; 2) we propose the ResGS to tackle the training instability in case of combining the front-end channel selection and back-end SE modules; and 3) we propose ConvRS to solve the duplicated decisions of EEG channels.
 As such, the proposed sparsity-driven EEG-based SE model can exploit a unique EEG channel subset to combine with the audio modality.
-It is shown that using the selected channel subsets for BASEN will not evidently decrease the SE performance (sometimes can be even better), that is, many EEG channels are rather noisy or contribute marginally in practice.
-The rest of this paper is structured as follows.
-Section~\ref{sec:method} presents a detailed description of BASEN, ResGS and ConvRS.
-In Section~\ref{sec:exp_setup}, we introduce the experimental setup, followed by results in Section~\ref{sec:result}.
-Finally, Section~\ref{sec:conclusion} concludes this work.
+It is shown that using the selected channel subsets for BASEN will not evidently decrease the SE performance (sometimes can be even better), implying that many EEG channels are rather noisy or contribute marginally in practice.
+To our knowledge, this work is the first attempt of incorporating channel selection for EEG-based SE.

+The remainder of this paper is structured as follows.
+Sec.~\ref{sec:method} presents a detailed description of BASEN and ResGS.
+Sec.~\ref{sec:ConvRS} describes the proposed ConvRS.
+In Sec.~\ref{sec:exp_setup}, we introduce the experimental setup, followed by results in Sec.~\ref{sec:result}.
+Finally, Sec.~\ref{sec:conclusion} concludes and discusses limitations of this work.